Declare a Chinese Major ☷

 The form itself does not have blanks for two majors, so you will need to clarify what your intended majors are when you drop the form off.

-IMPORTANT NOTE: If you have a very demanding major in another school (engineering, business, etc.) your top priorities should be completing all requirements of that major and keeping up with your Chinese Flagship homework and class preparation.
+IMPORTANT NOTE: If you have a very demanding major in another school (engineering, accounting, business, etc.) your top priorities should be completing all requirements of that major and keeping up with your Chinese Flagship homework and class preparation.
 If you begin to feel that you cannot add on the Liberal Arts general education requirements and still succeed in these priorities, come and speak with us about foregoing the Chinese major while remaining in Flagship.

 It is certainly advantageous for you to have the Chinese major on your resume.
 However, If you must choose, in most cases it is less important that you be a Chinese major than that you finish your undergraduate degree well-prepared for a future profession and with professional proficiency in Chinese to match.
 There is also the possibility that before you graduate you find the means to squeeze in the general education requirements that were too much to handle alongside your other coursework during your freshman and/or sophomore years.
 You may also find that you can fit them into one or more intersessions, while you do not have as much on your plate.